manav-chan/ml-ops/README.md

     - Select GitHub in Source Provider and enter required repository details.
     - Select AWS Elastic Beanstalk under Deploy provider and enter required application information.

-## Deploying to AWS using EC2 instande with Docker
+## Deploying to AWS using EC2 intance with Docker
 - Create Dockerfile at the root level of the application and build the image.
 - Set up GitHub actions by creating .github directory with main.yaml specifying the workflow for CI/CD.
 - AWS ECR is used for storing the private docker images created in our application.